Language selection

 15. What if my satellite is part of a foreign constellation?

-Please ensure that the application reflects how you as an applicant will exercise control over the operations of the remote sensing space system as a whole for which the licence is being sought.
-Among others, this information is required to demonstrate how orders passed under Sections 14 and 15 of the Act (as they respectively relate to Interruptions of Service and Priority Access) will be executed.
+Please ensure that the application reflects how the Applicant will exercise control over the operations of the remote sensing space system as a whole, for which the licence is sought.
+Such information is required to demonstrate how orders passed under Sections 14 and 15 of the Act (relate to Interruptions of Service and Priority Access, respectively) will be implemented.

-16. What efforts are being made to ensure competitiveness of the Canadian Space Industry?
+16. What efforts are made to ensure that the Canadian space industry is competitive?

-17. Will systems with more than one ground station have different licensing arrangements than a system with only one ground station?
+17. Do systems with more than one ground station have different licensing arrangements than a system with only one ground station?

 No, such systems are treated in a similar manner.
 Each ground station needs to be analyzed and will be listed in the licence and/or in System Participant Agreement(s).

-18. What about a constellation made up of different foreign satellites?
+18. What about a constellation comprising different foreign satellites?
 Will it have a different licensing arrangement than a system controlled by one “owner” / operator?

-A constellation would typically be covered by one licence.
+A constellation is typically covered by one licence.
 The licence has provisions for multiple operators conducting Controlled Activities, as required.
 They are normally called System Participants (refer to Section 32 of the Regulations’ Schedule 1).

-We first encourage dialogue with the Licensing Team at GAC.
-If an applicant is displeased with the outcome of a decision on its licence application, the applicant can request to the Minister a review of the decision.
-Alternatively, the applicant has the right to seek judicial review with the Federal Court within 30 days of receiving the decision, pursuant to Section 18.1 of the Federal Courts Act.Footnote 44
+We encourage engaging with GAC’s Space Regulatory Section.
+If an Applicant disagrees with the outcome of a decision on its licence application, the Applicant may request to the Minister a review of the decision.
+Alternatively, the Applicant has the right to seek judicial review with the Federal Court within 30 days of receiving the decision, pursuant to Section 18.1 of the Federal Courts Act.Footnote 50

-20. Is a foreign entity subject to the Canadian regulation when performing remote sensing activities outside Canada?
+20. Is a foreign entity subject to Canadian regulations when performing remote sensing activities outside Canada?

-The Canadian regulation will only exercise jurisdiction and control over any control activities occurring in Canada.
+Canadian regulations have jurisdiction and control over any Control Activities occurring in Canada.

-The Act applies to all activities that take place in Canada that are part of the system.
-For example, building an antenna station is not a controlled activity, but it is covered under the law.
+The Act applies to all activities taking place in Canada that are part of the system.
+For example, building an antenna station is not a Controlled Activity, but it is covered under the law.

 21. Is there a need for a foreign entity to have a Canadian subsidiary to operate in Canada?

-Presently, it is not mandatory for a foreign entity to have a Canadian subsidiary to operate in Canada.
-However, this is something that may be considered in the future.
-As each situation is unique, we recommend that you directly contact RSSSA-LSTS@international.gc.ca.
+Presently, it is not mandatory for a foreign entity to have a Canadian subsidiary in order to operate in Canada.
+As each situation is unique, we recommend that you email RSSSA-LSTS@international.gc.ca.

 Report a problem on this page